-The Remuneration Committee assists the Board with remuneration matters such as senior executives' remuneration and incentives, setting of Board fees, recruitment, retention and termination policies and procedures, superannuation arrangements, and the remuneration framework for both directors and staff generally.
+The Remuneration Committee assists the Board with remuneration matters such as senior executives' remuneration and incentives, setting of Board fees, superannuation arrangements, and the remuneration framework for both directors and staff generally.

-The Committee is comprised of three independent non-executive directors, being Messrs O'Connor (Chairman), Connelly and Hine.
+The Remuneration Committee was, until the resignation of Mr Connelly on 28 June 2018, comprised of three independent non-executive directors, being Messrs Hine (Chairman), Cochrane and Connelly.
+The Board will appoint a new member to the Remuneration Committee in due course.
 Details of the Committee members' qualifications and attendance at Committee meetings are set out in the Directors' Report in the Annual Report.